bondarukoleh/html_css_playground/html5_the_missing_manual/info/basics.md

 To support semantic tags, browser simply needs to treat them like an ordinary < div > element.
 When a browser meets an element it doesn’t recognize, it treats it as an inline element.
-But most of HTML5’s semantic elements (except <time> and couple more) are block elements, which means the browser is supposed to render them on a separate line, with a little bit of space between them and the preceding and following elements. \
+But most of HTML5’s semantic elements (except <time> and couple more) are block elements, which means the browser is supposed to render them on a separate line, with a little of space between them and the preceding and following elements. \
 But if browser, which knows nothing about new HTML5 blocks element will smash them together as inline elements.
-Whitch is why we need to explain to the browser that these are block elements
+Which is why we need to explain to the browser that these are block elements:
 ```html
 article, aside, figure, figcaption, footer, header, main, nav, section, summary {
     display: block;